Raphael1894/atlas-infra/README.md

-make -f tools/Makefile down-all     # Stop everything make -f tools/Makefile ps           # Show running containers make -f tools/Makefile logs         # Tail logs for all containers make -f tools/Makefile restart NAME=cloud   # Restart one stack (example: cloud) make -f tools/Makefile clean        # Remove all containers, networks, and volumes make -f tools/Makefile nuke         # ⚠️ Stop & remove ALL Docker containers, networks, images, and volumes
+make -f tools/Makefile down-all     # Stop everything make -f tools/Makefile ps           # Show running containers make -f tools/Makefile logs         # Tail logs for all containers make -f tools/Makefile restart NAME=nextcloud   # Restart one stack (example: nextcloud) make -f tools/Makefile clean        # Remove all containers, networks, and volumes make -f tools/Makefile nuke         # ⚠️ Stop & remove ALL Docker containers, networks, images, and volumes
 ```
 ⚠️ Warning: nuke is destructive.
 It resets Docker completely (like a factory reset).
 Only use it if you want to wipe all containers, images, and volumes, not just Atlas.

 ---